QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 + Todo webserver: This will be used to host the Todo web application.

-2. Security groups: For the purposes of this project, we can have one security group that is open to all traffic.
+2. Security Groups: For the purposes of this project, we can have one security group that is open to all traffic.
 This should however not be attempted in a real DevOps enviroment.

-3. Our Ansible inventory is expected to look like this:
+3. Ansible Inventory: Our Ansible inventory is expected to look like this:

 ```
 ├── ci